-American Airlines has the most direct flights from New York's LaGuardia Airport in Queens to Philadelphia International Airport, the closest airport to Downtown Philadelphia.
+United has the most direct flights from New York's Newark Airport (EWR) to Philadelphia International Airport (PHL), the closest airport to Downtown Philadelphia.
 Flight time is generally around an hour.
 Once there, travelers can embark on a SEPTA local train or take an Uber or Lyft (20-minute ride) from the airport to the city center.

 If you're flying from New York to Philadelphia and picking up a rental car, you will need to take a free shuttle bus from the PHL terminal to the adjacent rental car center.
 The shuttle buses pick up from Zone 2 on the Arrivals level.
 All the rental car companies like Hertz, Avis, Budget, Enterprise, and National are located in the same complex.